enkidevs/curriculum/mongodb/intro/aggregation-with-expression-operators/aggregation-with-object-expression-operators-i.md

 }
 ```

-As you can see in the example above, because both objects had fields with the same name (`Basic` and `Strong`), our aggregation merged the objects in a single object with the values of the last document overwriting the values of any previous one.
+As you can see in the example above, because both objects had fields with the same name (`"Basic"` and `"Strong"`), our aggregation merged the objects in a single object with the values of the last document overwriting the values of any previous one.

 ---
 ## Practice